 First off, you can download apps for cats, including ones specially devised for fishing.
 Watch your cat paw at the screen and try to catch their own virtual fish.

 If you'd prefer something more tangible, however, there are also some fish-related toys and games, including their very own pond game complete with robotic fish.

 This set of cat toys comes with four uniquely colored swimming robot fish toys that your cat is sure to enjoy playing with and catching.
 The interactive cat robot fish toys are a great way to help get your cat excited for playtime by stimulating their natural hunter instincts.

 If you're considering how to entertain indoor cats with a spot of distraction, then explore the world of videos for cats.

-This cat movie-watching trend involves popping on a film for your feline, and can be found on Amazon Prime or, in some cases, YouTube.
-It typically involves bird-watching, so you can be sure your moggie will be fixated on the screen and not attacking your plants.
+This cat movie-watching trend involves popping on a film for your feline and can be found on Amazon Prime or, in some cases, YouTube.
+Typically, these involve bird-watching, so you can be sure your moggie will be fixated on the screen and not attacking your plants.

 Get the best advice, tips and top tech for your beloved Pets

 Thank you for signing up to Petsradar.
 You will receive a verification email shortly.